MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Get-Licenses-Plate/LP-Single/GetLicencesPlate.md

 **ProcessMethod**: GetLicencesPlate

 **Description**:
-Method that returns the combination of a License Plate Headers / License Plate Lines according to the number with which it is filtered.
+The method that returns the combination of License Plate Headers / License Plate Lines according to the number with which it is filtered.

 **Input**:
 **Parameters**:
 -	**No**: Number of the License Plate that you want to filter.

-**Ouput**:
+-	**IsPallet**: if the variable is true it indicates that it is Pallet, otherwise it is Single.

+**Output**:
 -	**LicensePlates**: Contains the information of a License Plate header in **LicensePlatesHeaders** and **LicensePlatesLines** contains an array of License Plate Lines.
 -
 **Example**: